epaaso/sc-luca-explore/README.md

 We have kept some varied docker images because of compatiblity issues.
 They are orderd from newest to oldest.

-- *netopaas/comp-onco:annot* 14.6G The image below but with BioMaRt and pandas==1.5.3
+- *netopaas/comp-onco:annots* 14.6G The image below but with BioMaRt.
+Was tested to be able to annotate new datasets with scvi.
 - *netopaas/comp-onco:sctransform* 16G Added support for sctransform, our only candidate for batch effect correction a the expression level.
 Does not have biomaRt.
 Does not have pandas==1.5.3
 - *netopaas/comp_onco:r4* 14.1G   Newer R version to be able to convert from and to SeuratObject and Anndata.
 Does not have biomart.
 Does not have pandas==1.5.3
 - *netopaas/comp-onco:raytune*  13.6G  Some fixes to be able to run the hyperparameter optimization tool raytune.
 This one does not have cuda aware jax.